Twitch App Details:

 Once you’re logged in, click the game you like and then click a live stream of people playing the game.
 The most popular Twitch streamers, have millions of followers, and hundreds of millions of channel views (crazy!).
 Broadcasters (same as streamers) earn $$ based on the number of subscribers.

-Many of the games are violent.
+Does Twitch have violent video games?
 Twitch does have mild favorites like Minecraft, but many are mature, including Fallout and Call of Duty.

-There’s plenty of mature language.
+Twitch has plenty of mature language.
 Twitch has rules against getting too graphic, but kids will definitely hear and see swear words from the various commentators.
 There’s just no way to block it all as millions of gamers are commenting and speaking during game play.
 Chat is available on all streams.
 Users can hide it, but there is no way to turn it off.
 Direct messages, called Whispers, can be sent to other users.
 A user can set who is able to send them messages.

-It’s Amazon, so of course, there’s advertising galore.
+Twitch is owned by Amazon, so of course, there’s advertising galore.
 You’ll see mature movie and game ads as well as fast-food commercials (A Turbo account eliminates ads for $8.99/mo.).
 There is also a Twitch currency called ‘Bits.’
 Users can buy them to give to streamers to cheer them on (streamers earn $0.01 per Bit).
 Streamers will also ask for donations.
 Users can also sign up for monthly subscriptions to their favorite streamers.
 The user will gain special privileges like private chats.

 Twitch can be a real time-waster.
 If you have screen time concerns, then Twitch will drive you crazy, as there’s an endless supply of gamers, information, and other gamer swag.